top of page

 PEMC is governed by a Board of Commissioners whereby the Minister determines the appointments as stipulated under Section 7 of the PEMC Act.
 The Commission is headed by the Chief Executive Officer whereby the appointment is determined by The President.

-Meet The Chief Executive Officer
+Meet The Acting Chief Executive Officer

 Mr. Georges Tirant was appointed the Chief Executive Officer of the Public Enterprise Monitoring Commission in July 2017.